siddhi-io/siddhi-operator/README.md

 :information_source: Note:  The Siddhi Operator automatically creates an ingress and exposes the internal endpoints available in the
 Siddhi App by default.
-In order to disable the automatic ingress creation, you can set **AUTO_INGRESS_CREATION** environment variable to false in the `./deploy/operator.yaml`
+In order to disable the automatic ingress creation, you can set **AUTO_INGRESS_CREATION** environment variable to false/null in the `./deploy/operator.yaml`

 2. Obtain the external IP (EXTERNAL-IP) of the Ingress resources by listing down the Kubernetes Ingresses.

    `kubectl get ing`

-3. Add the above host as an entry in /etc/hosts file.
+3. Add the above host (`siddhi`) as an entry in /etc/hosts file.

 4. Use following CURL command to publish an event to the sample Siddhi app that's deployed.
 ```